 Program overview

-The Bachelor of Technology in Construction Management (BTech CM) at BCIT is a degree completion program designed to equip students with essential skills for managing construction projects of various complexities and sizes.
-This program focuses on developing management, technical, and interpersonal skills, while also introducing practical tools and current industry approaches.
-Students will learn to plan, manage, and track construction projects from conception to completion.
-The program emphasizes critical thinking, thorough analysis, and effective stakeholder engagement, ensuring that graduates are well-prepared for the dynamic construction industry.
+The Bachelor of Technology in Construction Management (BTech CM) degree program at BCIT is designed as a degree completion program, providing students with the equivalent of the final two years of a bachelor's degree.
+This program equips students with essential skills to effectively manage construction projects of varying complexity and size.
+It emphasizes the development of management, technical, and interpersonal skills, while introducing practical tools and current industry approaches to plan, manage, and track construction projects from conception to completion.
+The program focuses on core competencies such as critical thinking, thorough analysis, and effective stakeholder engagement, ensuring that graduates are well-prepared for the dynamic construction industry.

-• Credits: Total of 60 credits divided into various areas of study.
+• Students must complete a total of 60 credits across various areas of study.

 Featured Experiences

-• Capstone Project: A mandatory industry-sponsored project allows students to apply their knowledge in a practical setting.
+• Capstone Project: Students must complete an industry-sponsored project, allowing them to apply their knowledge in real-world scenarios.

-• Hands-on Learning: The program emphasizes applied learning, ensuring that students gain practical skills relevant to the construction field.
+• Applied Learning Environment: The program emphasizes practical learning, ensuring that students are well-prepared for the challenges of the construction industry.

 Career Options

-Graduates of the BTech CM program can pursue a variety of career paths in the construction industry.
+Graduates of the BTech CM program can pursue a variety of career opportunities in the construction industry.
 Here are some potential job titles and brief descriptions:

-• Project Manager: Responsible for planning, executing, and closing projects, managing teams and resources effectively.
+• Project Manager: Responsible for planning, executing, and closing projects, managing resources, and communicating with stakeholders.

-• Site Manager: Manages day-to-day operations on construction sites, ensuring safety and compliance with regulations.
+• Site Manager: Manages day-to-day operations on construction sites, coordinating activities and ensuring safety compliance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.